Our Leadership and Governance

 Elections

-ACTRA Toronto Council is composed of twenty-four (24) members in good standing of ACTRA Toronto, elected every two years by all full members as described in Article 5, of the ACTRA Toronto By-Laws.
+ACTRA Toronto Council is composed of 24 members in good standing of ACTRA Toronto, elected every two years by all Full members as described in Article 10, of the ACTRA Toronto By-Laws.

-ACTRA Toronto’s governing council of twenty-four performers acts as a board of directors, making the policies by which ACTRA Toronto is run.
+ACTRA Toronto’s governing council of 24 performers acts as a board of directors, making the policies by which ACTRA Toronto is run.

 Officers of Council

-The officers of ACTRA Toronto Council consist of: the President; the immediate Past President; the Treasurer; up to five other officers, who may be given such titles and functions as ACTRA Toronto Council may determine; and the Executive Director, who is an officer of ACTRA Toronto Council with voice but without vote.
+The officers of ACTRA Toronto Council (or Executive Committee) are the President, the immediate Past President (if a sitting Councillor), the Treasurer and up to five other officers, who may be given such titles and functions as ACTRA Toronto Council may determine, and the Executive Director, who is an officer of ACTRA Toronto Council with voice but without vote.
 The officers of ACTRA Toronto Council are commonly referred to collectively as the ACTRA Toronto Executive.

 Election of the ACTRA Toronto President